Major: Public Health

 .
 Professor.
 Higher education strategy planning, faculty development and equity, bioethics.

 Arthur L. Frank, MD, PhD (Mount Sinai School Medicine City University of New York) Chair, Department of Environmental and Occupational Health

 .
 Professor.
 Environmental and occupational health, agricultural safety and health, pneumoconiosis, occupational toxicology, environmental pollution.

-Dennis Gallagher, MA, MPA (University of Pittsburgh) Department of Health Management and Policy
+Dennis Gallagher, MA, MPA (University of Notre Dame; University of Pittsburgh) Director of Health Policy

 .
 Professor.
 Design of HIV/AIDS care systems, treatment protocols, resource utilization, and epidemiology; CQI, managed care and systems of health care, health administration, behavioral health care and substance abuse treatment systems.